CallumJFraser/CallumFraser/cv.md

 ## Experience

 ### Engineering Manager
-*Sep 2022 - Now* @ CreateFuture/xDesign
+*Sep 2022 - Oct 2024* @ CreateFuture/xDesign

 Managing core maintanance product team of 8 engineers delivering improvements on client system with over 300 Million monthly views.
-Leading a migration project and improving site performance by over 50%.
-Leading team communications, coaching and mentoring including mentoring on knowledge sharing across 20 internal and external client teams.
+Leading a major migration project and improvements to site performance KPIs by over 50%.
+Leading team communications, coaching and mentoring including mentoring on knowledge sharing across 20 client teams.

-Managing team priorities, communicating progress and aligning projects with other client teams in department.
+Managing team roadmap and priorities, communicating progress and aligning projects with other client teams in department.
 Coaching, mentoring and line management for 6 senior engineers.
 Mentoring 3 senior engineers on management of team members.

-Co-Organising and contributing to STEM ambassador, neurodiversity and leadership public and private communities.
-Identifying, managing and contributing to improvements on processes including company initiatives.
+Co-Organising and contributing to STEM ambassador, neurodiversity and leadership public and private communities including providing feedback on community concerns.
+Identifying, managing and contributing to improvements on processes including 2 core company initiatives.

 ### Lead Front End Developer
 *Aug 2020 - Sep 2022* @ AO.com